bravetechnologycoop/BraveSensor/server/README.md

 ## Dashboard Password

 1. Generate a new dashboard password with [a password generator](https://1password.com/password-generator).
-1. Set the `PASSWORD` environment variable to the generated password.
+1. Set the `WEB_PASSWORD` environment variable to the generated password.

 ## Database Password